o01qw/Liar-s-Bar-Markov-Bayes-engine/README.md

-# Liar’s Deck – Bayesian Bluff Detection Engine
+# Liar’s Deck – Markov/Bayesian Bluff Detection Engine

 This repository contains a **probabilistic decision engine** for the *Liar’s Deck* mode.
 It is **not purely mathematical**: it combines